2025 measles response

 How long it lasts (duration)

 The first symptoms (fever, cough, runny nose, watery eyes) last for about 2 to 4 days but can be as short as 1 day or as long as 8 days.
-Some people get tiny white spots inside their mouth (called Koplik spots).
-Koplik spots may appear before the measles rash.

 The rash normally lasts 5 to 7 days and begins about 3 to 5 days after the first symptoms start.